jpbonson/SBBFramework/README.md

 # pSBB
 Python implementation of **Symbiotic Bid-Based (SBB)** framework for problem decomposition using Genetic Programming.
 Developed by the NIMS laboratory, Dalhousie University, Canada.
-The current implementation can be used to develop teams of programs to solve classification tasks.
-The next version will apply it to reinforcement learning.
+The current implementation can be used to develop teams of programs to solve classification and reinforcement learning tasks.
+All the teams evolved are saved in .json files, but still can't be reused, this is a future feature.

 # Index
 1. Introduction